patrycjamic/Weather-App/README.md

 'Invalid city name'.
 In weather app there is also a button called 'help' which explains how app works.

-Note: Keep in mind that API key that I copy from https://openweathermap.org/ is unique so you need to go to website, log in and copy your own API key.
+Note: Keep in mind that API key that I used from https://openweathermap.org/ is unique so you need to go to website, log in and copy your own API key.

 ## Screenshoots